Air Source Heat Pumps

 Air-to-water systems are typically used for an underfloor heating system, as it releases heat to a wet central system, working in a similar manner to a gas boiler.
 However, heat pumps work much more efficiently at a lower temperature than a standard boiler system would.

-With the introduction of the Renewable Heat Incentive, which comes into force in October 2012, homeowners are being urged to look into ways of generating their own renewable heat such air source heat pumps and similar technologies such as ground source heat pumps, biomass boilers and solar thermal systems.
+With the introduction of the domestic Renewable Heat Incentivein April 2014, homeowners are being urged to look into ways of generating their own renewable heat by installing air source heat pumps and other similar technologies such as ground source heat pumps, biomass boilers and solar thermal systems.

 This government-backed incentive would see homeowners not only save on their fuel bills, but would enable them to make money in the process.
 Administered by the official regulator Ofgem, the idea is to earn a fixed income for every kilowatt-hour of heat produced.